Statue of John Howard, Bedford: Subject

 John Howard (1726–1790), born in North London (either Hackney or Enfield), was brought up in Cardington, Bedfordshire, where his father's property was.
 In 1773 he became High Sheriff of Bedfordshire and, upon discovering the state of the prisons, began a lifelong work of reform, spending a large part of his wealth and a great deal of time travelling over 50,000 miles investigating and reporting on the conditions of prisons across Britain and later Europe.

 The House of Commons heard his evidence on several occasions.
 In 1777 he published State of the Prisons in England and Wales, and an Account of some Foreign Prisons.
 He died in 1790, camp fever while travelling in southern Russia.

 Howard was active in the non-conformist movement in Bedford and is also commemorated locally in Howard House, where he stayed, and in the Howard Chapel which, in 1772, he helped to found.

 The Howard League for Penal Reform is named after him.
+He is also commemorated by a statue in St Paul's Cathedral.